 Perch are often most active during low light conditions.
 Early morning and late evening can be prime times to catch perch, especially during the warmer months.

 If you’re not getting bites, don’t be afraid to move to a new spot.
 Perch often school up, so if you find one, there are likely more nearby.
-Sometimes you only have to move 100 or so yards, and sometimes miles.
+Sometimes, you only have to move 100 or so yards.
 It just depends on where the bait fish are.